Edith Pargeter: Recognition

 The Mystery Writers of America gave Pargeter their Edgar Award in 1963 for Death and the Joyful Woman.
-In 1980, the British Crime Writers Association awarded her the Silver Dagger for Monk's Hood.
-In 1993 she won the Cartier Diamond Dagger, an annual award given by the CWA to authors who have made an outstanding lifetime's contribution to the field of crime and mystery writing.
+In 1980, the British Crime Writers' Association awarded her the Silver Dagger for Monk's Hood.
+In 1993 she won the Cartier Diamond Dagger, an annual award given by the CWA to authors who have made an outstanding lifetime contribution to the field of crime and mystery writing.
 Pargeter was appointed Officer of the Order of the British Empire (OBE) "for services to Literature" in the 1994 New Year Honours.
 To commemorate Pargeter's life and work, in 1999 the CWA established their Ellis Peters Historical Dagger award (later called the Ellis Peters Historical Award) for the best historical crime novel of the year.

 Pargeter's Cadfael Chronicles are often credited for popularizing what would later become known as the historical mystery.